Shahmir675/SMOOD/README.md

 # SMOOD
-SMood is a sentiment analysis web application for S&P 500 stocks using PyTorch, Transformers, React, Axios and Redux.
+SMOOD is a sentiment analysis web application for S&P 500 stocks using PyTorch, Transformers, React, Axios and Redux.
 ## 1. Introduction
 In today's dynamic financial world, staying ahead in the stock market requires a lot of different skills.
 It demands insight of previous trends, foresight on future trends, and an understanding of the market sentiment.
 To make the task a lot more easier, we introduce **SMOOD**, a comprehensive stock sentiment analysis app designed to aid investors, market analysts, researchers, businesses and financial advisors with practical insights derived from the collective mood of the market.
 <br>